xchris1015/basketball/README.md

         location:./basketball-core/src/main/resources/META-INF
       ```

 6. Package installation with 2 time.
-1. run this commend on basketball-core folder and 2. run this commend on basketball folder
+1. run this commend on basketball folder and 2. run this commend on basketball-core folder.
      ```
         mvn clean compile install -DskipTests=true
      ```